Home

 * The limited edition set does not include the pictorial dust jacket of the standard edition.

-You can purchase the So Painful a Scandal standard edition on the Baker Street Journal website, and learn about ordering the limited edition boxed set.
+You can get the So Painful a Scandal standard edition on the Baker Street Journal website, or learn about the limited edition boxed set.

 Return to Manuscripts Home page and Introduction